NEWS RELEASE Contact: Cynthia McAlister, Chief of Police

 The roads listed below will be closed from 10:30 a.m. and remain closed until the parade concludes at approximately 1:00 p.m.
 Times are subject to change due to inclement weather or other unexpected circumstances.

-- A Street from Maple Ave to 20th Street
+- A Street from 20th Street to Maple Avenue

-- 20th Street from A Street to Main Street
+- Maple Avenue from A Street to Main Street

-- Main Street from 20th to Maple Avenue
+- Main Street from Maple Avenue to 20th Street

-- Maple Avenue from Main Street to A Street
+- 20th Street from Main Street to A Street

-There will be some rolling road closures as the parade passes through, with the primary concern for the safety of spectators and parade participants.
-The Purcellville Police Department will manage closures and re-opening of roadways based on the priority of safety.
+There will be some rolling road closures as the parade passes through; the primary concern is the safety of spectators and parade participants.
+The Purcellville Police Department places the highest priority on safety and it is law enforcement who will manage closures and re-opening of roadways based on safety.

 The Town of Purcellville, Virginia